California Psalms

 2

-10 But my frail body and confined awareness
+10 But my vulnerable body and confined awareness

 were fathered by the blindness of the great just Law no less